 Use geoprocessing services

-Once a geoprocessing service has been published to ArcGIS Server (including when a web tool is shared to a portal with a federated server site), authorized users can access the service directly on the server site using various operations in ArcGIS REST API, work with it in ArcGIS Pro, Geoprocessing widgets in the Web AppBuilder, custom web apps with ArcGIS REST JS, and more.
+Once a geoprocessing service has been published to ArcGIS Server (including when a web tool is shared to a portal with a federated server site), authorized users can access the service directly on the server site using various operations in ArcGIS REST API and work with it in ArcGIS Pro, the Geoprocessing widget in Web AppBuilder, custom web apps with ArcGIS REST JS, and more.